genotrance/px/README.md

 #### Linux

 Gnome Keyring or KWallet is used to store passwords on Linux.

-For systems without a GUI (headless, docker), refer to these [instructions](https://github.com/jaraco/keyring#using-keyring-on-headless-linux-systems-in-a-docker-container) to start the SecretService backend.
+For systems without a GUI (headless, docker), D-Bus can be started interactively:

+	dbus-run-session -- sh

+If this needs to be done in a script:

+	export DBUS_SESSION_BUS_ADDRESS=`dbus-daemon --fork --config-file=/usr/share/dbus-1/session.conf --print-address`

+Gnome Keyring can then be unlocked as follows:

+	echo 'somecredstorepass' | gnome-keyring-daemon --unlock

 If the default SecretService keyring backend does not work, a third-party [backend](https://github.com/jaraco/keyring#third-party-backends) might be